 See also: The best Apple Watch apps

-You'll be able to see your VO2 Max taken from your Apple Watch, your active energy, your resting energy, your stand hours, your resting heart rate, your walking heart rate average and your heart rate variability.
-Oh, if you take on the Apple Watch's breathing reminders, those will show up in the Mindfulness section of the app.
+No matter which Apple Watch you have, you'll be able to see your VO2 Max, your active energy, your resting energy, your stand hours, your resting heart rate, your walking heart rate average and your heart rate variability.
+Oh, and if you take on the Apple Watch's breathing reminders, those will show up in the Mindfulness data on the app.

-These metrics are all more easily gleamed from the Health Data section of the app, but the Sources page is a good look at what exactly your Apple Watch brings to Apple Health.
+These metrics are all more easily gleaned from the Browse or Summary sections of the app, but the Devices setting is a good look at what exactly your Apple Watch brings to Apple Health.

-Just keep in mind that if you want third-party devices to feed data into Apple Health, you'll need to enable it within those devices' companion apps.
+Just keep in mind that, if you want third-party devices to feed data into Apple Health, you'll need to enable it within those devices' companion apps.
 There's usually a prompt during device setup.
-Speaking of apps...

-In the specific app page in Health, there's also a little Data menu near the bottom.
-If you click that, you'll be whisked off to a screen that breaks down the data you've gained from that app.
+In the specific app page in Health, there's also a little Data button.
+If you tap that, you'll be whisked off to a screen that breaks down the data you've gained from that app.
 Here, you'll be able to delete any data you believe to be erroneous.

 As mentioned before, there are a lot of apps that tap into the HealthKit API.
 You know how to get them talking, you know you can use them, but how the heck are you supposed to find the right apps to use?

-Well, the easiest way is to just choose one of the four categories in Health Data and scroll down.
+Well, the easiest way is to just choose one of the categories in Summary or Browse and scroll down.
 You'll see a list of recommended apps for each category.
 For Nutrition, recommendations include LifeSum, Yummly, Lose It! and more.

 Health Data is meant to offer a quick glimpse of all the information that's most relevant to you without having to delve further into the app.
 But what if it's missing some piece of data?
 What if you accidentally lost your Bluetooth connection or you forgot to add that chicken wing to your meal?

-For instance, if you wanted to add resting energy you'd have to click into Activity, then click Resting Energy then click the + sign in the top right corner.
+For instance, if you want to add resting energy, just click into it via either tab, then tap the Add data button in the top right corner.
 You'll then be able to add your kcals alongside a time and date.
-It's the same for Nutrition, Mindfulness or Sleep.
-You just go to the specific metric and tap the + button.
+This is the same across all of the available data points, with the input tailored to the nature of the measurement.

 Medical ID allows first responders to quickly get vital information about you right from your phone.
-It's one of the four main options in the Health app, and when you're adding your blood type, allergies, conditions, and more, there'll be a toggle at the top to make it easy to access when your phone is locked.
+It lets you add your blood type, allergies, conditions, and more, with the option to make this information easy to access when your phone is locked.

 You can also add emergency contacts, who will automatically receive a message when you use Emergency SOS.
 They'll also receive your location so they know where you are.

 You can activate Emergency SOS on your Apple Watch by pressing and holding the side button.
 A countdown will begin and emergency services will be contacted.
-On the iPhone, you hold down the side button and one volume button - a siren will alarm and a countdown will begin.
+On the iPhone, you hold down the side button and one volume button, then select what you want to do β a siren will sound and a countdown will begin.

-At the bottom of the Medical ID page, there's an option to sign up as an organ donor with Donate Life America.
+At the bottom of the Medical ID page for US users, there's an option to sign up as an organ donor with Donate Life America.
 Your information will go directly to Donate Life, not Apple.
 It's something to think about.

 If used regularly, the Apple Health app can provide keen users with a huge array of quantifiable health data, hopefully leading to greater education, identification of trends, better choices and changes in lifestyle that can lead to longer and healthier lives.
-Or at least that's the idea.
+Or at least that's the idea, anyway.

-There's also Health Records (currently in beta), which is Apple's latest initiative to make it as easy as possible for you to have control over your health.
+This is what Apple calls Health Records, one of its initiatives to make it as easy as possible for you to have control over your health.
 If your insurer or hospital is signed up for Health Records, you'll be able to see all your health records right here.

 Doing your bit with ResearchKit

-Researchers have sung the praises of ResearchKit, saying that it allows them to quickly and easily sign people up for studies, avoiding geographical limitations and finding those with rare diseases.
+Researchers have sung the praises of ResearchKit, saying that it allows them to quickly and easily sign people up for studies, avoiding geographical limitations and helping to find those with rare diseases.